 - Managing Director, Martin Trust Center for MIT Entrepreneurship

-- Senior Lecturer, MIT Sloan School of Management
+- Professor of the Practice, MIT Sloan School of Management.

 - Chairman, MIT Clean Energy Prize